 In this paper, we present two different vessel models.
 An elliptical model in 2D and a cylindrical model in 3D.
 Each model has a set of unknown parameters, which are estimated by minimization of a $\chi^2$ -based merit function.
 Both methods require an initial estimation of the parameters.
-They can either be obtained from the centerline defined by vessel tracking, or the previous slices, which requires only an initial seed point.
+They can either be obtained from the initial path defined by vessel tracking, or the previous slices, which requires only an initial seed point.

 We represent the vessel by a 2D (ellipse in a slice) or 3D (cylinder) implicit model f.
-The CT-Scanner, due to finite dimensions of its detectors, blurs the data, which leads to partial volume effects (PVE) [10].
-This can be modeled by a nonideal point spread function (PSF) of the scanner, which we approximate with a Gaussian $(G{\sigma})$ .
-Then, we model the PVE by:
+The CT-Scanner, due to finite dimensions of its detectors, blurs the data, which leads to partial volume effects (PVE) [9].
+This can be modeled by a non ideal point spread function (PSF) of the scanner, which we can approximate with a Gaussian $G{\sigma}$ .
+Then we model the PSF by estimating the distance to the surface (Eq.
+1) and by calculating the density (Eq.
+2):